Getting Started

 elemental-cms pages push -p home en

-Until now the new page is stored on the "drafts" repository, in order to be accessible through the web application we must publish the page by running the following command:
+Until now, the new page is stored in the "drafts" repository.
+In order to be accessible through the web application, we must publish the page by running the following command:

 elemental-cms pages publish -p home en